Plumsail/forms-docs/source/javascript/manager.rst

             **Best place to run your JavaScript** since all elements are already built and rendered.

+            You can also use this event for fields that have custom **ready** event available.

             **vue** passed as an argument to the function is a Vue instance of the form.

             It is also available from fd variable this way: *fd._vue*